Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 ```sh
 javac -classpath lib/ls-client.jar -d bin src/ls_client/Test.java
 ```
+* Run the test with a command like:<BR/>
+`> java -classpath lib/ls-client.jar ls_client.Test localhost 8080`<BR/>
+specifying, as arguments on the command line, the host name and the port number, on which the Lightstreamer server is listening.

 *Please, refer to the instructions included in each source file for more details on how to configure and run the tests.*

-The host name and the port number on which the Lightstreamer server is listening have to be specified as arguments on the command line.
-A couple of shell/batch files that can be used to run the ls_client example:
+A couple of shell/batch files that can be useful to run the ls_client example:
 * batch command:

 ```cmd